2012500720/FinalProject_Kelompok1A/README.md

 ```bash
 git clone https://github.com/HafiizhTH/FinalProject_Kelompok1A.git
 ```
+2. To access the dataset we used, please [click here](https://www.kaggle.com/datasets/subhamjain/loan-prediction-based-on-customer-behavior).

 ### Contributing
 We welcome contributions from the community.
 If you want to get involved in our project, follow these steps: